Grards/Grards/README.md

 - 🔭 I work on my **web skills** and my **algorithmic logic**.
 - 🌱 I’m also currently learning @<a href="www.becode.org" target="_blank">Becode</a>, in Charleroi.
 - 📫 Oh!
 I'm living in belgium.
-In case if...
+In case...

 ## Here's, some complementary informations